RestOpenGov/ideas/webservice/README.md

 Create a mysql user and assign select, update, insert y delete permissions on the 'ideas' database.

-Edit the webservice/config.json file to set the correct database, username and password
+Create a webservice/conf/database.json file to coonfigure the correct database, username and password.
+You can use webservice/conf/database.json.template file to get started.
+(Note that for security reasons the databse.json file won't be commited to git.)

 # Start the server